hashworks-code/littlebrahma.v2/_practice/productDesign.md

 layout: service
 img: /assets/img/homepage/product-design.png
 desc1: >-
-  Define the problem statement which impact the masses and brainstorm ideas to find a solution.
-Build a strong relationship between your application and its users.
+  We focus on goal-oriented design.
+We work with engineers and product owners to validate your idea and design simplified solution to provide a great customer experience and seamless adoption.
 desc2: >-
-  We focus on goal-oriented design empathizing for the end users.
-We help you to design a simplified solution with a minimalist approach to provide a seamless customer experience and greater adoption.
+  We’re passionate about colors, shapes, types, information design, complex interactions & data correlations.
+Everyone at Littlebrahma does hands on research, flow, and walk that extra mile in nailing customer delight.
 practice_lists:
   - title: Services
     description: >-